Open-STEM/Open-STEM.github.io/docs/source/api/drivetrain.rst

     Set the raw effort of both motors individually

-    :param leftEffort: The power (Bounded from -1 to 1) to set the left motor to.
+    :param left_effort: The power (Bounded from -1 to 1) to set the left motor to.
     :type leftEffort: float
-    :param rightEffort: The power (Bounded from -1 to 1) to set the right motor to.
+    :param right_effort: The power (Bounded from -1 to 1) to set the right motor to.
     :type rightEffort: float

 .. py:function:: drivetrain.stop() -> None: